RazeLighter777/site/blog/content/about.md

 Languages I dislike:
 - Python: Death to dynamic typing. pip is an abomination.
 It's 2025 why am I still having to install python2
 - javascript: I wish java applets succeeded over this.
-It's so cursed in so many ways.
 I avoid writing it if I can use typescript.